ledermann/unread/README.md

 users[1].have_read?(message2)
 # => false

-# Optional: Cleaning up unneeded markers.
+# Optional: Cleaning up unneeded markers
-# Do this in a cron job once a day.
+# Do this in a cron job once a day
 Message.cleanup_read_marks!
 ```